-“The Spirit of Asilomar and the Future of Biotechnology” summit will occur on the 50th anniversary of the 1975 international meeting on recombinant DNA molecules, on February 23-26, 2025.
+“The Spirit of Asilomar and the Future of Biotechnology” summit occured on the 50th anniversary of the 1975 international meeting on recombinant DNA molecules, on February 23-26, 2025.

-A broad group will convene to learn from fifty years of history and discuss topics and puzzles intertwined within biotechnology today, including:
+A broad group convened to learn from fifty years of history and discuss topics and puzzles intertwined within biotechnology today, including:

 • pathogens research & biological weapons